-Now cd into the source directory, configure the build environment and install:
+Now cd into the source directory, configure the built environment, and install:

-Once the process is complete, check version of Python 3:
+Once the process is complete, check the version of Python 3:

-Congratulation’s!
+Congratulations!
 You have successfully installed Python.
 Thanks for using this tutorial for installing Python 3 on your Debian 8 system.
-For additional help or useful information, we recommend you to check the official Python web site.
+For additional help or useful information, we recommend you check the official Python website.